lbwa/vue-auth-boilerplate/README.md

 ## Changelog

-All notable changes to this package will be documented in [CHANGELOG](./CHANGELOG.md) file.
+All notable changes to this repository will be documented in [CHANGELOG](./CHANGELOG.md) file.

 ## License